kfet/til/shell/pv.md

 # Install and use pipe-viewer (pv)

-Use in place of `cat`, `cp` to who progress, when operating on large files
+Use in place of `cat`, `cp` to show progress when operating on large files

 ```
 brew install pv